sprak3000/AnimeNewsNetworkDataAPI/README.md

 API.
 If you are interested in contributing back to this project, feel free to read the *Contributing* documentation below.

+**NOTE:**
+Using this client to retrieve data, you must still abide by the ANN API terms of service:

+"When using this API to display information on a public website, you must list Anime News Network as the source of the data and link to Anime News Network on every page that incorporates data from the API."

 Usage
 -----
 ```php